Navigating Frictions in Civic Tech and Mission-Driven Work

 Tuesday, October 24, 4 -5pm CT

-Civic tech is a crowing field and an increasingly critical space for service delivery and participation in public life.
+Civic tech is a growing field and an increasingly critical space for service delivery and participation in public life.
 It is also an important interface between the public, private, and nonprofit sectors—in terms of research and knowledge production, career trajectories, the nature of civic engagement, and more.
-What does this work that look like in practice?
-How do civic tech practitioners define and incorporate values into their work?
-What are they key frictions and challenges in this space?
-Join us for a lively and candid discussion about what it’s like being an ethnographer in and for public programs.
+In this panel, we explore several emergent frictions in civic tech, such as: conflicts between (and within!) government and user needs, struggles working with unfederated and legacy technological systems, challenges working across public vs. private spaces.
+We hope this panel exposes people to this fascinating world of research through a lively and candid discussion about what it’s like being an ethnographer in and for public programs.

 Panelists